skrishna25/Essential-Tools-to-Win-Magic-CTF/README.md

 ---

-### Step 5: Inspect Host from the Pod
+### Step 5: Beyond the container wall

-If the pod has access to host volumes (e.g., `/host`), explore the underlying node to simulate privilege escalation.
+What lies beneath may not be hidden - only ignored.

 **MITRE ATT&CK:**
 T1057 – Process Discovery